thebinary/rest-snmp/README.md

 # rest-snmp
-REST API for snmp - written in golang
+REST API for SNMP - written in GoLang

 __Packages Used__
 1. [github.com/soniah/gosnmp](https://github.com/soniah/gosnmp) - All the rest requests for SNMP are implemented using this package for backend SNMP calls.